wxsoi/LAI/README.md

 2. ...

 ### Logistic Regression
-- For Logistic Regression, run `logisticregression_hypertuning.ipynb` for all test sets.
+- For Logistic Regression, run `logisticregression_hypertuning.ipynb` for all training, validation, and test sets.

 ### XGBoost
 - ...